 - From the Add Module drop-down list, select AOL (OpenID).

-- The Auth Modules page displays the settings for the AOL authentication module.
-For additional information about the settings on this page, see AOL Authentication Module.
+The Auth Modules page displays the settings for the AOL authentication module.
+For additional information about the settings on this page, see Settings.

 The settings are configured automatically when the module is added to Hub.
 You do not have to change these settings.
-To configure the options that define how Hub treats new user accounts with AOL credentials, see AOL Authentication Module.
+To configure the options that define how Hub treats new user accounts with AOL credentials, see Additional Settings.

 Use the following settings to map user data stored in AOL to user accounts in Hub.